 One of the major decisions to be made in designing a UF system is whether payments will be made directly from the UF authority to hospitals, physicians, and other health care providers, or whether capitated payments will be made to health plans or health systems, which in turn make payments to providers.
 Commissioners engaged in several robust discussions on this question.
-Several commissioners supporting capitated payments remarked that the major advantage is that capitation provides health care providers and organizations the resources to coordinate care in order to provide high quality care and improve population health.
+Most commissioners supported capitated payments, with some remarking that the major advantage is that capitation provides health care providers and organizations the resources to coordinate care in order to provide high quality care and improve population health.

-Commissioners supporting the direct payment approach argued that any system in which medical groups are paid by risk-based capitation would inevitably lead to administrative waste, stinting on needed care, unproductive efforts to attract enrollees who are in relatively good health and avoid patients most in need of care.
+Commissioners supporting the direct payment approach argued that any system in which medical groups are paid by risk-based capitation would inevitably lead to administrative waste and provide incentives to stint on needed care, engage in unproductive efforts to attract enrollees who are in relatively good health and avoid patients most in need of care.
 These divergent views were not resolved during the Commission process.